-1. Equity Interest in Prime (50% equity interest at February 26, 2024)
+1. Equity Interest in Prime (50% equity interest at February 27, 2025)

-Through its 50% shareholding in Prime, the Company has indirect interests in deepwater Nigeria production and development assets.
-The Prime assets include OML 127, which contains the producing Agbami field, and an interest in OML 130, which contains the producing Akpo and Egina fields.
+Through its shareholding in Prime, the Company has indirect interests in deepwater Nigeria production and development assets.
+The Prime assets include PML 52, which contains the producing Agbami field, and an interest in PMLs 2 and 3, which contain the producing Akpo and Egina fields.
 Field production is in the deepwater area of the Niger Delta, the fields are produced through a subsea infrastructure of wells, manifolds and flowlines connected to three purpose built FPSOs.
 Water injection is used in all fields to maintain reservoir pressure and improve reservoir recoveries, and dedicated water injection wells are positioned to support the producing wells.
 The produced oil is sold to an international market directly from the offshore field location.
 The associated gas produced from the Egina and Akpo fields is sent via pipeline to shore and sold into the Nigerian liquified natural gas market.
 Gas from Agbami is currently reinjected into the reservoir to maintain reservoir pressure.